 Institution for Mental Disease (IMD): A hospital, nursing facility or other institution with more than 16 beds that is primarily engaged in providing diagnosis, treatments or care of persons with mental diseases, including medical attention, nursing care and related services.
 Adults under age 65 who are admitted to an IMD are not eligible for Medical Assistance (MA) unless they are under age 21 at the time of admission.

 Local Trade Area: The geographic area surrounding a person’s residence, including portion of states other than Minnesota, commonly used by other persons in the same area to obtain similar necessary goods and services.

-Outpatient: A recipient of an organized medical facility, or distinct part of that facility who is expected by the facility to receive and who does receive professional services for less than a 24-hour period regardless of the hour of admission, whether or not a bed is used, or whether or not the recipient remains in the facility past midnight.
+Outpatient: A recipient of an organized medical facility, or distinct part of that facility, who is expected to receive and who does receive professional services for less than a 24-hour period regardless of the hour of admission, whether or not a bed is used, or whether or not the recipient remains in the facility past midnight.